Code-Institute-Submissions/thrill-seekers/README.md

 * Click on the NEW button and then on "create new app".
 * Choose a unique name for the app.
 * Choose a region, Europe or United States.
-* Click on "create app."
+* Click on "create app".
 * Choose the deployment method (For this project GitHub was used).
 * Search for the repository name on GitHub ("thrill-seekers").
-* Connect the repository by clicking on Connect
+* Connect the repository by clicking on Connect.
-* Click on the Deployment tab
+* Click on the Deployment tab.
-* Choose the main branch
+* Choose the main branch.
-* Deploy this project automated or manual (the project was deployed manually)
+* Deploy this project automated or manual (the project was deployed manually).
-* Once a deployment has been successfully completed, a success message is displayed and a view button can be used to view the project in the browser
+* Once a deployment has been successfully completed, a success message is displayed and a view button can be used to view the project in the browser.

 ### Fork this repository
 * Visit the GitHub repository.